 - 1. The attached policies and standards governing the creation and administration of an education and training program for judges and court personnel throughout the state are adopted. - 2.
-The new policies and standards hereby adopted shall take effect on July 1, 1987, and shall supersede Administrative Orders 83-10, 85-2, 85-29, and 85-30. - 3.
-The standards previously adopted by the Court shall remain in effect until June 30, 1987.
-Any credit earned for an educational program during the first six months of 1987 may be used to meet the educational requirements of the new standards.
-Credits earned under the new standards shall be reported on a fiscal year basis starting in 1988.
+The new policies and standards hereby adopted shall take effect on July 1, 1989 and shall supersede

-- 4. A copy of the policies and standards shall be distributed to all judges, court administrators, clerks of the superior court, chief probation officers, presidents of court-related professional associations, and to all persons who request copies no later than ninety days after the effective date of this order. - 5.
-The Education Services Division of the Administrative Office of the Courts shall distribute materials and conduct seminars to assist courts in designing and implementing education programs prior to the effective date of the new standards.
+Administrative Order 87-4. - 3.
+The standards previously adopted by the Court shall remain in effect until June 30, 1989. - 4.
+A copy of the policies and standards shall be distributed to all judges, court administrators, clerks of the superior court, chief probation officers, presidents of court-related professional associations, and to all persons who request copies no later than ninety days after the effective date of this order.

+5. The Education Services Division of the Administrative Office of the Courts shall distribute materials and conduct seminars to assist courts in designing and implementing education programs.

-DATED AND ENTERED this 27th day of January, 1987, at the State Capitol in Phoenix, Arizona.
+DATED AND ENTERED this 23rd day of October , 1989, at the State Capitol in Phoenix, Arizona.